sbian3/homomorphicmatrix/README.md

 # Homomorphic Linear Transformation
-This is an example implementation of homomorphic linear transformation over RLWE-based ciphertexts based on the SEAL library.
+This is an example implementation of homomorphic linear transformation over RLWE-based ciphertexts based on the [SEAL library](https://github.com/microsoft/SEAL "SEAL").

 ## Requirements
 Note that on linux, a cmake of version >= 3.16.3 and C++ compiler with C++17 features

 ## Quick Start
-Please also refer to READSEAL.md for building the SEAL library.
+Please also refer to README.md for building the SEAL library.
 Here, we only provide a simplified version of the build process on Ubuntu 20.04.2 LTS.

 First, build SEAL by running